-The Company also offers other ETFs pursuant to other prospectuses, each of which is a separate investment fund having specific investment objectives and will be specifically referable to a separate portfolio of investments.
+The Company also offers other ETFs pursuant to other prospectuses, each of which is a separate investment fund having specific investment objectives and will be specifically referable to a separate portfolio of investments and a separate Corporate Class of shares of the Company.

-The Manager, on behalf of each ETF, has entered into or will enter into agreements with registered dealers (each, a "Designated Broker" or "Dealer"), which among other things, enables or will enable such Dealers and the Designated Broker to purchase and redeem ETF Shares directly from an ETF.
-Holders of ETF Shares of an ETF (the "Shareholders") may dispose of their ETF Shares in three ways: (i) by selling their ETF Shares on the TSX at the full market price, less any customary brokerage commissions and expenses; (ii) by redeeming or exchanging a prescribed number of ETF Shares (a "PNS") for cash and/or securities; or (iii) by redeeming ETF Shares for cash at a redemption price per ETF Share of 95% of the closing price in the appropriate currency on the TSX on the effective day of redemption, subject to a maximum redemption price per ETF Share equal to the net asset value per ETF Share on the effective day of redemption.
-Holders of US\$ Shares of HQD or BITI may request that their redemption proceeds be paid in U.S. or Canadian dollars.
+The Manager, on behalf of each ETF, has entered into or will enter into agreements with registered dealers (each, a "Designated Broker" or "Dealer"), which among other things, enables or will enable such Dealers and the Designated

+Broker to purchase and redeem ETF Shares directly from an ETF.
+Holders of ETF Shares of an ETF (the "Shareholders") may dispose of their ETF Shares in three ways: (i) by selling their ETF Shares on the TSX at the full market price, less any customary brokerage commissions and expenses; (ii) by redeeming or exchanging a prescribed number of ETF Shares (a "PNS") for cash and/or securities; or (iii) by redeeming ETF Shares for cash at a redemption price per ETF Share of 95% of the closing price on the TSX on the effective day of redemption, subject to a maximum redemption price per ETF Share equal to the net asset value per ETF Share on the effective day of redemption.
 Shareholders are advised to consult their brokers or investment advisers before redeeming ETF Shares for cash.
 Each ETF will also offer additional redemption options which are available where a Shareholder redeems a PNS.
 See "Purchases of ETF Shares" and "Redemption and Switching of ETF Shares".